 St. Stephen’s is now a wonderful contrast of the old meeting the new.
 While our school building itself is old, our school is embracing 21st Century learning technologies.
 We have a set of classroom iPads to help with teaching and learning, our website is constantly updated with news and activities from our school, one of our classes runs an internet radio station, many classes participate in lessons with classes and schools around the world via Skype and Google Hangout, boys make films and enter them into national competitions, and we showcase pupil achievements and school happenings on various platforms, such as Animoto, YouTube, Soundcloud, Vimeo, to name but a few.
 In December 2017, St. Stephen’s was awarded Digital School of Distinction status, the first school in Waterford City to achieve this honour.
-In November 2018, St. Stephen’s became the first school from Waterford to win an award at the national FÍS Film Making Awards in Dublin, taking home the award for Outstanding Achievement in Film Making for a Documentary, before being Highly Commended in the 2019 FÍS Film Awards.
+In November 2018, St. Stephen’s became the first school from Waterford to win an award at the national FÍS Film Making Awards in Dublin, taking home the award for Outstanding Achievement in Film Making for a Documentary, before being Highly Commended in the 2019 FÍS Film Awards and winning the Storyboard Competition in 2020, followed by further FÍS wins in 2021 and 2022.
 We make every effort to keep up to date on new and emerging technologies, to make sure that St. Stephen’s is at the forefront of using those technologies for the best teaching and learning that we can offer!

 Originally written by Tony Colfer (edited and updated June 2020).